 Charlottesville has the cosmopolitan feel of a big city combined with the cozy atmosphere of a college town.

 Go play outside!
-For those who love the outdoors, there are beautiful national parks and recreational areas with camping, hiking, and skiing just minutes away.
+For those who love the outdoors, there are beautiful parks and recreational areas with camping, hiking, and skiing just minutes away.

 If you have specific questions, you can email the Director of the Undergraduate Program at firstname.lastname@example.org.